Up to 50% off sofas & mattresses — limited‑time deals.

 Fabric Sofa Buying Checklist You Can Use in 2 Minutes

-• Define how the sofa will be used (daily lounging vs. occasional seating); high-traffic seating needs stronger abrasion resistance.
+• Define how the sofa will be used.
+Daily lounging and TV seating need stronger abrasion resistance than occasional-use seating.

-• Check color performance: look for strong resistance to rubbing-related dye transfer and adequate lightfastness if your sofa sits near a bright window.
+• Check color performance: look for solid resistance to rubbing-related dye transfer and reasonable lightfastness if the sofa will sit near a bright window.

-• Order swatches and do the quick tests in Section 4 before committing.
+• Order swatches and run a few quick tests before you commit.

 Fabric Sofa Myths That Cause Regret